intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

 The Tower plate provides the option to mount either the RDK kit (UP board and Intel RealSense RS200) or an Intel Joule development kit with an Intel RealSense ZR300 camera.
-It갽s also possible to combine a Joule with an R200 camera.
+It혖fs also possible to combine a Joule with an R200 camera.

 ![image006.jpg]([images/image006.jpg)